kristinemlarson/gnssrefl/tests/use_cases/use_mchn.md

 hand to be limited to 80-180 degrees.
 Although it is possible to get good reflections beyond 180 degrees, the photographs suggest barriers are present in that region.

-Now that the analysis parameters are set, run **gnssir** to save the reflector height (RH) output for each day in 2013.
+Now that the analysis parameters are set, run <code>gnssir</code> to save the reflector height (RH) output for each day in 2013.

 <code>gnssir mchn 2013 1 -doy_end 365</code>